rust-lang/cargo/src/doc/man/cargo-rustc.md

 {{#option "`--crate-type` _crate-type_"}}
 Build for the given crate type.
-This flag accepts a comma-separated list of 1 or more crate types, of which the allowed values are the same as `crate-type` field in the manifest for configurating a Cargo target.
+This flag accepts a comma-separated list of 1 or more crate types, of which the allowed values are the same as `crate-type` field in the manifest for configuring a Cargo target.
 See [`crate-type` field](../reference/cargo-targets.html#the-crate-type-field) for possible values.